Community Legal Worker

 - Provide basic information using the intake manual, without giving legal advice, and document details for review by legal staff

-- Conduct research for law reform litigation and participate in other law reform activities including participation on public/government/consultation committees, as assigned
+- Conduct research for law reform and litigation and participate in other law reform activities including on public/government/consultation committees

 - Assist in preparation of monthly, quarterly and annual statistical reports for LAO

 - Assist in preparation of annual funding application to LAO